 Time theft generally results from poor time and attendance procedures.
 If this is the case for your company, it’s time to create a clear time and attendance policy.
 This policy should cover clocking in and out procedures, break periods, and the use of company time for personal tasks.
 It should also detail the disciplinary actions that will be used to discourage time theft.

 Once the policy has been created, be sure to educate employees on it, and incorporate it into your employee handbook.
 It can help to also ask your employees to sign a declaration saying that they have read and understood the policy.
 It is also important to follow through on these new procedures from the beginning so that employees know how serious time theft is.

-- Mobile App – With the Celayix mobile app, employees can check in and out of shifts directly from their mobile phone.
+- Mobile App – With the Celayix mobile app, employees can check in and out of shifts directly from their mobile phones.
 This will prevent buddy punching of any kind.

-- Finally, Celayix offers GPS verified geofenced check ins.
-This means that employees on the road or out in the field can only check into their shift once they are actually on site.
+- Finally, Celayix offers GPS-verified geofenced check-ins.
+This means that employees on the road or out in the field can only check into their shifts once they are actually on site.
 This prevents the padding of timesheets by mobile workforces.